Frequently asked questions - Picket Piece

 Work on preparing the allotment site has commenced.
 You can register your interest in obtaining an allotment with Andover Town Council by emailing email@example.com

 What bus provision is there at Picket Piece?

 Stagecoach operates a number 13 service from the bus station to Picket Piece via Tesco and back.
 The bus will stop at allocated bus stops and is not a hail and ride service.

 Is there a Social Club in Picket Piece?

 Picket Piece has it’s own Sports and Social Club in the Village Hall.
 It is open Friday evenings from 7pm – 11pm and Sundays from 6pm – 10.30pm.
 The drinks are reasonably prices and pool and darts are available.

 The Sports and Social Club is a charitable organisation who arrange social events at the hall for residents and members.

 For more information about what’s on or to hire the hall, visit the website www.picketpiecevillagehall.org or Facebook page @PicketPieceSportsandSocialClub

 When will Picket Piece be getting a shop?

 There will be 3 retail units available within the Picket Piece development, these are situated at the Barratt Homes end of Locksbridge Road.
-Extensive marketing is taking place at present to encourage retailers to occupy the premises however to date there has been no firm interest in the units.
+Extensive marketing is taking place at present to encourage retailers to occupy the premises.